isomerpages/ogp-buildforgood/_projects/Ahma Power!.md

 ### Problem Statement

-The elderly in Singapore face several hurdles while searching for a job.
-Firstly, job portals are difficult to navigate.
+Senior citizens in Singapore face several hurdles while searching for a job.
+Firstly, job portals are hard to navigate.
 Job portals require a certain level of technical savviness to navigate through.

-Next, even creating an account on the job portals pose as a major hurdle.
-The elderly sometimes either do not have emails.
-The ones that do, might not remember their password.
+Next, even creating an account on the job portals poses a significant hurdle.
+They sometimes either do not have emails.
+The ones that do might not remember their password.

-Lastly, they might not have a resume or even have the knowledge on how to craft an effective resume.
-These factors creates hurdles upon hurdles for the elderly to even apply for a job.
-How can we make it easier for the elderly to apply for a job?
+Lastly, they might not have a resume or know how to craft an effective one.
+These factors create hurdles upon hurdles for the aged to apply for jobs.
+How can we make it easier for them to apply for jobs?

 ### Proposed Solution